oclipa/reactjs-cheat-sheet/README.md

 1. Read the config
 1. Render the appropriate component

-Two packages are required to enable routing (although strictly speaking you only really need react-router-dom, which wraps react-router):
+Routing is enabled by installing and importing the react-router-dom package:

-* Install: `npm install react-router react-router-dom`
+* Install: `npm install react-router-dom`
 * Import:
    * `import { BrowserRouter } from 'react-router-dom';`
    * `import { Router } from 'react-router-dom';`